hytopiagg/sdk/docs/server.light.md

 </td><td>

-Spawns the Light into the world.
+Spawns the Light in the world.

 </td></tr>